Normanton, West Yorkshire

-Normanton is a town and civil parish in the City of Wakefield in West Yorkshire, England.
+Normanton is a town in the civil parish of Normanton and Altofts, in the City of Wakefield in West Yorkshire, England.
 It is north-east of Wakefield and south-west of Castleford.
 The civil parish extends west and north to the River Calder, and includes the large village of Altofts.
 At the time of the 2011 Census, the population of the civil parish was 20,872.

 The Normanton ward of the Wakefield City Council does not include Altofts, but includes the civil parish of Warmfield cum Heath to the south-west of Normanton.
 The ward had a population of 16,220 in 2011.

 Normanton is home to the amateur rugby league Normanton Knights club in the National Conference League.

 History

 The Domesday Book gives information on 'Norman-tune' as:

 In Normantune there are 10 carucates for geld, which 5 plows can plough.
 2 thegns had 2 manors there T.R.E.
 Now, in the King's hand there are 6 villeins there, and 3 bordars, a priest and a church, with 3 ploughs, 3 acre of meadow.
 Pasturable wood (land) 6 furlongs in length and 1 in breadth.
 The whole of this land lies in the soc of Wachefelt, except the Church.
 T.R.E. it was worth 12s: now (it is worth) 10s.

 Normanton was originally surrounded by a moat, and in Norman times was the site of an enclosed settlement (chosen for its strategic view points across the surrounding area), and became known as 'Norman – tune', or 'Norman – ton'.

 At the time the Domesday Book was compiled in 1086, the occupation of Yorkshire by the Normans was underway.
 Archaeological evidence at today's Normanton points to Haw Hill (or How Hill), an eminence that was probably a Norman defensive strategic mound once reinforced by a wooden palisade.
 The evidence of a Norman motte-and-bailey fortification at the town, and the name, is likely evidence that Normanton's name derived from the Anglo-Norman presence in the area.
 Nearby, after all, were Tickhill, the fortress of Norman magnate Roger de Busli, as well as other new Norman power centres.
 Although the area had once been part of the Scandinavian Danelaw, William the Conqueror's scorched earth northern campaign had left the area ripe for exploitation by his Lords.
 By all measures, Normanton likely owes its name to these new invaders.

 One of the earliest buildings to survive within the village is Hanson House.
 This is set back from the church and has a timber-frame construction.
 The building was constructed in the mid-15th century, with a later wing added in the 18th century.
 A fire has damaged the building, which is being restored and modernised.

+On 1 April 1938 Altofts parish was abolished and merged with Normanton.
+On 1 April 2023 the merged parish was renamed from "Normanton" to "Normanton and Altofts", at the same time part was moved to Featherstone.
+In 1931 the parish of Normanton (prior to the merge) had a population of 15,684.